artic-network/artic-ncov2019/snakemake_protocol.md

 This will create a folder called `run_name` with the base-called reads in it.

+## Step 2: Data analysis

+Double check you're in the correct directory (Hint: type ``pwd`` into your terminal).
+You should be in your MinION run directory.

 ### Running RAMPART

 Ensure you have activated the conda environment and then simply type:

 ```
 rampart --protocol ~/artic-ncov2019/rampart
 ```

-In a web browser, navigate to localhost:3000 to view RAMPART.
+In a web browser, navigate to localhost:3000 to view your samples on RAMPART.
 (Note: this does not require an internet connection)

-## Downstream analysis

 ### Setup for consensus generation

-In a new terminal window, navigate to your run directory e.g. minion_run1.
+Open a new terminal window and navigate to your run directory again e.g. minion_run1.

 ```
 cd minion_run1
 ```

-If RAMPART has run successfully you will see a directory has been created in here called ``annotations``.
+If RAMPART has run successfully you will see a directory has been created in here called ``annotations`` (Hint: type ``ls`` to see if this directory exists).

 Make a directory for you to put your analysis and navigate into it.